 Originally built in a rural location the site now stands on the north-west edge of the built-up area of Rugeley, though the open space within the site preserves a degree of its former open setting.
 A disused wharf which used to be connected to the Pumping Station by a tramway lies at the bottom of the slope below the building and now forms a wide bend in the Canal, full of reeds.
 The Canal provided easy access to supplies of coal.
 Other wharves existed at intervals along the Canal and by the mid-19th Century there were twelve wharves along the Rugeley section.
 Historic maps indicate the existence of cranes in some places, such as here at Brindley Bank, giving a flavour of the former busy industrial nature of the Canal corridor which is perhaps hard to imagine today.
 The 'Bloody Steps' that run down from the Pumping Station to the Canal towpath at Brindley Bank were connected with the murder of Christina Collins in 1839.
 She had set out by canal boat to travel from Liverpool to London, but near Rugeley she was attacked and drowned.
-It is said that as her body was pulled from the water her blood ran down the flight of steps and the spot is still rumoured to be haunted to this day.
 Two boatmen were convicted of her murder and hanged at Stafford, and her body was buried in the graveyard at St Augustine's Church.
+The modern concrete steps are a replacement of the original sandstone steps of which only the bottom two survive below ground.